 Though connection is crucial across all types of relationships, nowhere is it more addictive than in romantic relationships.
 The prime essence of mattering, romance brings the intoxication fully.

-The overflow of dopamine is compared to having a manic stage.
 Terms that we use are "falling head-over-heels" or "walking on air."
 It's a loss of reality as we know it.
 Reason and logical analysis in the left brain goes dormant.
 We seek to do anything necessary to feel good again.
 We will cut off other needs in our effort to seek another shot of attention, affection, or touch.
 We will stop eating, barely work, and find solace in insomnia.